U.S. labor market likely to add about 500,000 jobs a month -Fed's Bullard

-Aug 4 (Reuters) - The U.S. labor market is likely to recover at a pace of about 500,000 jobs a month, putting it on track to return to pre-pandemic levels by next summer, St. Louis Federal Reserve President James Bullard said on Wednesday.
+(Reuters) -The U.S. labor market is likely to recover at a pace of about 500,000 jobs a month, putting it on track to return to pre-pandemic levels by next summer, St. Louis Federal Reserve President James Bullard said on Wednesday.

 “It’s not that easy to add, you know, 1 million jobs in a particular month,” Bullard said during an online interview with the Washington Post.